bethesirius/ChosunTruck/README.md

     $ ./download_data.sh
     $ python train.py --hypes hypes/default.json --gpu 0 --logdir output

-Note that running on your own dataset should only require modifyngi the `hypes/default.json` file.
+Note that running on your own dataset should only require modifying the `hypes/default.json` file.
 When finished training, you can use code from the provided [ipython notebook](https://github.com/Russell91/tensordetect/blob/master/evaluate.ipynb) to get results on your test set.